-Dr. Money recommended a sex change for Bruce from male to female, and insisted that it would be psychologically beneficial for Bruce to live as a girl.
-He was eager to prove his theory, that gender was dependent on how a child was raised rather than what gender the child was born with.
+Dr. Money recommended "sex reassignment" (as it was called) for Bruce from male to female, and insisted that it would be psychologically beneficial for Bruce to live as a girl.
+He was eager to prove his theory that gender was dependent on how a child was raised rather than what gender the child was born with.
 He was convinced that nurture would conquer nature.

-Doctors Believed That A Damaged Penis Could Not Be Repaired, But A New Vagina Could Be Built
+Doctors Believed That Damaged Male Genitalia Could Not Be Repaired

 They had been told that "phallic reconstruction was a crude option that would never result in a fully functioning organ," so when Dr. Money suggested to them that creating a vagina would be the way to go, they agreed.
 Their only goal was to give their child a normal life with the possibility of a functional sex life as an adult.

-John Money Had The Boys Do Sexual Poses And Practice "Boy/Girl" Positions
+John Money Had The Twins Rehearse Sexual Positions Together

 Both Brian and Bruce/Brenda participated in Dr. Money's study, with yearly visits to add to his case notes.
-These visits became more traumatic for the twins as the years went by, with Dr. Money having them pose in different boy-girl sexual positions together.
-He even took their clothes off and photographed them naked.
+These visits became more traumatic for the twins as the years went by, with Dr. Money having them pose in different sexual positions together due to his belief that "'sex rehearsal' helps to solidify sexual identity."